 We therefore carried out GMECCS simulations under conditions that were, in the relevant ways, like those of our experiments.
-The simulations used an 8-feature stimulus space with 256 stimuli, and the constraint set contained all 6561 (38) conjunctive constraints of orders 0 through 8.
-On each run of the simulation (corresponding to one participant in the experiment), 32 training stimuli were randomly selected such that there were 8 training stimuli in each positive cell of the pattern (e.g., for a Type IV pattern, there were 8 training stimuli that belonged to the central cell, and 8 that belonged to each of the peripheral cells).
+The simulations used an eight-feature stimulus space with 256 stimuli, and the constraint set contained all 6,561 (38) conjunctive constraints of orders 0 through 8.
+On each run of the simulation (corresponding to one participant in the experiment), 32 training stimuli were randomly selected such that there were eight training stimuli in each positive cell of the pattern (e.g., for a Type IV pattern, there were eight training stimuli that belonged to the central cell, and 8 that belonged to each of the peripheral cells).
 The target (empirical) distribution allocated equal probability of 1/32 to the training stimuli and 0 to all other stimuli, including the other positive stimuli.
 The learning rate η was 0.01.
-The two-alternative forced-choice test between a new positive stimulus x+ and a (new) negative stimulus x- was modelled using the Luce choice rule (Luce, 2005 [1959]):
+The two-alternative forced-choice test between a new positive stimulus x+ and a (new) negative stimulus x- was modeled using the Luce choice rule (Luce, 2005 [1959]):

-$$\Pr(x+ \mid x+, x-) = \frac{p+}{p+ + p-} \tag{7}$$
+$$\Pr(x+|x+,x-) = \frac{p+}{p+ + p-} \tag{7}$$

 The resulting generalization-performance curves, averaged over 250 simulations in each SHJ Type, are shown in Fig. 8.
 They are qualitatively very similar to the learning curves for the three-feature model shown in Fig. 5.
 Performance is always best in Type I. The next best are Types III and IV.
-Early on, Type IV performance is slightly superior to Type III, but Type III overtakes it later in learning.
-Likewise, Type V is initially superior to Type II, but falls behind later.
-Type VI is invariably worst.
-The possible difficulty orders at different times are I > IV > III > V > III > VI, then I > IV > III > V > III > VI, and finally
+Early on, Type IV performance is slightly superior to

-Figure 8: Predicted generalization performance (predicted probability of choosing a new positive stimulus over a negative stimulus) for 8-feature GMECCS (average of 250 replications per Type).
+Fig. 8.
+Predicted generalization performance (predicted probability of choosing a new positive stimulus over a negative stimulus) for eight-feature Gradual Maximum Entropy with a Conjunctive Constraint Schema (average of 250 replications per Type).
 Chance performance is 0.5.
 Standard deviation for each curve at every time point shown is less than 0.015 for Types I-V, and less than 0.026 for Type VI.
 Standard error of the mean is standard deviation divided by $\sqrt{250}$.
 See text for training parameters.